-Comfort eating during the COVID lockdown – are you???
+Comfort eating during the COVID lockdown, who isn't??!!
 And, are you struggling more than usual with skin problems?
 Could there be a connection?
 Yep!

 We know that some dietary patterns and skin problems are connected.
 The bread and brownie baking and comfort eating are bound to bring out frustrating skin problems.
 In the mirror we are not just seeing our strange hair buns, sweatpants and bra-banishing, we are also seeing acne, seborrhea, rosacea and even psoriasis.
 A new scientific study released in the Journal of Investigative Dermatology right before the COVID lockdown helps explain the connection.
 It also gives us motivation to put down the brownies and pick up the fruit and veggies again as we move into summer.